martinrotter/rssguard/resources/docs/Documentation.md

 Typical post-processing filter might do things like CSS formatting, localization of content to another language, downloading of complete articles, some kind of filtering, or removing ads.

 It's completely up to you if you decide to only use script as `Source` of the script or separate your custom functionality between `Source` script and `Post-process` script.
 Sometimes you might need different `Source` scripts for different online sources and the same `Post-process` script and vice versa.

+Third-party tools for scraping made to work with RSS Guard:
+* [CSS2RSS](https://github.com/Owyn/CSS2RSS) - can be used to scrape websites with CSS selectors.
+* [RSSGuardHelper](https://github.com/pipiscrew/RSSGuardHelper) - another CSS selectors helper.

+Make sure to give credit to authors that they deserve.

 ### Notifications <a id="notif"></a>
 RSS Guard allows you to customize desktop notifications.
 There are a number of events which can be configured: